kriserickson/kriserickson.github.com/_posts/2014-01-06-it-appears-like-you-are-building-a-framework.md

 a kind of [Pocket](http://getpocket.com)/[Instapaper](http://www.instapaper.com/)/ Readability (now defunct) for Recipes (using a [Chrome Extension](https://chrome.google.com/webstore/detail/recipe-folder/nfgkogochmmkkglclaokmangionbpmha) or
 [Bookmarklet](http://recipe-folder.com) you can save any Recipes you find on the web and then access them later on your Mobile device).
 It was written using jQuery Mobile, and that is a mistake I would never make again.
-To quote one of the creators of PhoneGap:

 I also looked at some of the commercial options (specifically [PhoneJS](http://phonejs.devexpress.com/) and [KendoUI Mobile](http://www.kendoui.com/mobile.aspx), but once again the size of the framework scared me off.
 Its not **just** that adding 1/2 a Meg of minified Javascript